Richard V. Reeves

-Richard V. Reeves (born 4 July 1969) is a British American writer and scholar and a Senior Fellow at the Brookings Institution and director of the Future of the Middle Class Initiative.
+Richard Vaughan Reeves (born 4 July 1969) is a British-American writer and social scientist.
+He is a Senior Fellow at the Brookings Institution and President of the American Institute for Boys and Men.

-Early life
+Early life and education

 Reeves was born in Peterborough, United Kingdom.
+He was educated in geography at Wadham College, Oxford.
+He later received a Ph.D. from the University of Warwick.